 Are there any items that I am not allowed to bring?

-There are items that are not permitted dependent on the site and the clients care requirements.
-Please speak with the client care coordinator or social worker at your site to determine which items are not allowed.
+There are items that are not permitted dependent on the site and the residents care requirements.
+Please speak with the resident care coordinator or social worker at your site to determine which items are not allowed.

 Are pets allowed?

 Residents cannot bring their family pet, however some of our sites have pets living within the home and we do encourage visits from outside pets.
 Visiting dogs must be maintained on leashes and respond to the owner’s instructions.
 Owners are responsible to pick up after their pets.
 Animals are not permitted in the kitchen and other food preparation areas, in the serving or food storage areas or in the laundry areas.
 In New Brunswick, proof of current vaccination will have to be shown.

 English is the official and primary language, both orally and written.

 What is the meal service?